Denshooter/gpu_colorization/README.md

 ### Live colorization

 The launch of `live_recolor_plot.py` opens a window as shown in the GIF at the start of this README.
+Note that, the CSI camera must be plugged in.

 ```bash
 python3 live_recolor.py